Yakima Valley Pepsi Pak eliminated from regional tournament

-GILLETTE, Wyo. — Yakima Valley overcame an early two-run deficit but couldn't keep up with Cheyenne and fell 8-2 on Friday morning and were eliminated from the Senior Legion Northwest Regional tournament.
+GILLETTE, Wyo. — Yakima Valley overcame an early two-run deficit but couldn't keep up with Cheyenne and fell 8-2 on Friday morning and was eliminated from the Senior Legion Northwest Regional tournament.

-The Pak, who won the Washington state tournament to finish the season 39-10.
+The Pak, which won the Washington state tournament late last month, finished the season 39-10.

 Derek Wolff drew a walk to open the Pak rally and scored on Eian Peralta's triple to right field.
 Adam Goodrich, the MVP of the state tournament, singled home Peralta.